KDE/documentation-docs-krita-org/reference_manual/sharing_krita_logs.rst

 #. `Download DebugView <https://docs.microsoft.com/en-us/sysinternals/downloads/debugview>`_ if you haven't already.
 Click on the blue bold :guilabel:`Download DebugView` text with underline, downloading should start immediately.

 #.
 The file you download is a .zip archive.
 Windows 10 has a zip archive opener already included.
 Just extract all of the files somewhere.
-You can learn more about extracing on `Windows extracting manual page <https://support.microsoft.com/en-us/help/4028088/windows-zip-and-unzip-files>`_.
+You can learn more about extracting on `Windows extracting manual page <https://support.microsoft.com/en-us/help/4028088/windows-zip-and-unzip-files>`_.

 #.
 There is a file inside the archive that is called :file:`DbgView.exe` (which you can see as :file:`DbgView`, depending on your system settings).
 Double-click on it.